Hu Ting-ting

-Hu Ting-ting or Judy Hu (胡婷婷 (Hú Tíngtíng); born 11 September 1979) is an England-born Taiwanese actress.
+Hu Ting-ting or Judy Hu (胡婷婷 (Hú Tíngtíng); born 11 September 1979) is an English-born Taiwanese actress.

 Biography

 She was born in Oxford and moved to Taiwan at the age of 6, and later with her parents moved to the United States for high school and college.
-She went to Duke University gaining a B.A. degree in Public Policy Studies, and studied her master's degree at the University of Oxford.
+She went to Duke University gaining a B.A. degree in public policy, and studied for her master's degree at the University of Oxford.

 She is the daughter of politician Jason Hu and actress Shirley Shaw.
-She made her debut performance in Bridget Jones: The Edge of Reason as a Thai prostitute.